Contact Us Contact Us Replicon Login

 Learning Leave

-• 3 calendar days each for the preparation and the taking of the regular examinations for the exam;
+Preparation and Regular Examinations – Employees are granted 3 calendar days each for the preparation and taking of regular examinations.

-Employees who are self-educated are not paid for their educational leave unless otherwise agreed in collective agreements or by agreement between the parties.
-Labor Code, 2016 (as amended), arts.
+Self-Education – Employees who are self-educated are not paid for their educational leave unless otherwise specified in collective agreements or through an agreement between the parties.
+Labor Code, arts.
 135.

 Creative Leave

-The employee may be granted, on the agreement, a creative leave of up to 12 months to create a work of art, a work of science.
-The remuneration for work and creative leave is governed by labor law and agreements between the parties.
-Labor Code, 2016 (as amended), arts.
+Employees may be granted up to 12 months of creative leave to create a work of art or a scientific work.
+The payment during this leave is governed by labor law and agreements between the parties.
+Labor Code, arts.
 136.

 Unpaid Leave